Options for Individuals and Families Without Health Insurance Coverage

-Learn more about health insurance protections under the ACA which impact people with diabetes by reading our fact sheet "Health Insurance Update: Protections for People with Diabetes" or you can obtain the fact sheet by calling 1-800-DIABETES (342-2383).
+Learn more about health insurance protections under the ACA which impact people with diabetes by calling 1-800-DIABETES (342-2383) and asking for our fact sheet "Health Insurance Update: Protections for People with Diabetes".
 You can also learn more at www.healthcare.gov.

 Health insurance marketplaces

 A Health Insurance Marketplace (Marketplace) is available in every state where individuals and families can buy health insurance.
 Plans in the Marketplace must meet certain requirements for benefits, consumer protections, and cost to consumer.

 Individuals and families with incomes below a certain level who do not have an offer of affordable insurance from their employer and do not qualify for certain other types of coverage may be eligible for financial help to purchase insurance.